Ayu8424/Pollution-Project/README.md

 # Pollution Analysis Project 🌍💨

-# Overview
+# Overview:
-This project analyzes air pollution levels across different cities using historical pollution data.
+This project analyzes air pollution levels across different cities using historical pollution data of 2015 - 2020.
 The goal is to identify trends, visualize key pollutants, and derive meaningful insights using Python and data science techniques.

-# The Questions
+# The Questions:

 1️⃣ *How does pollution vary across different cities?
 (City-wise pollution level analysis)*